-Peter C. Smith is Emeritus Professor of Health Policy.
+Peter C. Smith is Emeritus Professor of Health Policy at the Imperial College Business School.
 He is a mathematics graduate from the University of Oxford, and started his academic career in the public health department at the University of Cambridge.
 His main work has been in the economics of health and the broader public services, and he was a previous Director of the Centre for Health Economics at the University of York.
 At Imperial he launched and co-directed the Centre for Health Policy.

-Smith PC, Yip W, 2016, The economics of health system design, Oxford Review of Economic Policy, Vol:32, ISSN:0266-903X, Pages:21-40
+Smith PC, Yip W, 2016, The design and financing of health systems: an economic perspective, Oxford Review of Economic Policy, Vol:32, ISSN:1460-2121, Pages:21-40

-Glassman A, Giedion U, Smith PC, 2017, What's In, What's Out: Designing Benefits for Universal Health Coverage, ISBN:9781944691059
+Glassman A, Giedion U, Smith PC, 2017, What's In, What's Out: Designing Benefits for Universal Health Coverage, ISBN:9781933286891